Model Diffusion for Certifiable Few-shot Transfer Learning: Experiments

 \textbf{Results:} Our main contribution relates to the ability to provably certify the generalisation of low-shot learning.
 In terms of low-shot LLM adaptation, Figure~\ref{fig:lamp_bound_distribution} visualises the distribution of certification outcomes over a large number of episodes for the three LAMP benchmarks.
 Taking note of the log-scale on the x-axis for generalisation guarantee strength, we can see that our \ourShort{} learner provides dramatically better guarantees than conventional continuous-parameter learner alternatives, thanks to its discrete hypothesis space.
 The vertical lines indicate the threshold for vacuous bounds.
 Standard learners such as SGD and MeZO have no mass left of the threshold, while a substantial number of \ourShort{} learning episodes are non-vacuously guaranteed.
 Table~\ref{tab:lamp_results} provides more detailed quantitative results in terms of various metrics.
-To assess provable generalisation, the data visualised in Figure~\ref{fig:lamp_bound_distribution} is summarised as the \% non-vacuous metric (the fraction of episodes which have guarantees with a strength above chance-level), and the median guarantee strength across episodes.
-To asses practical performance we report relevant metrics for each task such as Accuracy, RMSE, and ROGUE score.
+Notably, to assess provable generalisation, the data visualised in Figure~\ref{fig:lamp_bound_distribution} is summarised as the \% non-vacuous metric (the fraction of episodes which have guarantees with a strength above chance-level), and the median guarantee strength across episodes.

-From these results we can see that: (1) Standard supervised learning approaches such as (gradient-based) SGD and (gradient-free) MeZO have no non-vacuous episodes - no few-shot learning task can be guaranteed.
-(2) Our \ourShort{} model has the most non-vacuous episodes for each benchmark, with almost every few-shot learning episode being guaranteed in the LAMP-5 benchmarks.
-And the median \ourShort{} episode has a substantially non-vacuous guarantee for all three benchmarks.
-(3) Interesingly, LoraHUB combined with \citet{lotfi2024nonvacuousLLM}'s discretization bound also has some non-vacuous episodes, but less than \ourShort{}.
+From Table~\ref{tab:lamp_results} results we can see that: (1) Standard supervised learning approaches such as (gradient-based) SGD and (gradient-free) MeZO have no non-vacuous episodes - no few-shot learning task can be guaranteed.
+(2) \ourShort{} has the most non-vacuous episodes for each benchmark, with almost every few-shot learning episode being guaranteed in the LAMP-5 benchmarks.
+The median \ourShort{} episode also has a substantially non-vacuous guarantee for all three benchmarks.
+(3) Interestingly, LoraHUB combined with \citet{lotfi2024nonvacuousLLM}'s discretization bound also has some non-vacuous episodes, but less than \ourShort{}.
 (3) \ourShort{} has comparable or better empirical test accuracy compared to existing approaches such as SGD and MeZO, while providing a huge improvement in certifiability.